Kriengkrai/xml2j-gen/README.md

 **First Use**
 * Add XML2J_HOME to your environment (home directory of the XML2J Generator)
 * For the generated code to work, you'll need the XML2J-CORE project, you can find it here: https://github.com/lolkedijkstra/xml2j-core
-* Please, from the XML2J-CORE directory build and install the core library: /> mvn clean install
+* Please, from the XML2J-CORE directory build and install the core library: `mvn clean install`

 **Rebuild the code generator**